zfcampus/apigility-documentation/auth/authorization.md

 for each allowed HTTP method for either collections *or* entities.
 With RPC services you have the ability to assign permissions for each allowed HTTP method to the RPC controller.

-Since the granularity of configuration is specific to APIs you will be able to find an "Authorization" navigation item under each API you have created in the Apigility application.
+Since the granularity of configuration is specific to APIs, you will be able to find an "Authorization" navigation item under each API you have created in the Apigility application.
 Both REST and RPC services will be listed in the matrix; a checkbox denotes that the particular method in question requires authentication.
 HTTP Methods that are not allowed will not be activated to